statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 1. Contracting Governments undertake, each for its national ships, to maintain, or, if it is necessary, to adopt, measures for the purpose of ensuring that, from the point of view of safety of life at sea, all ships shall be sufficiently and efficiently manned.
 2. For every ship to which chapter I applies, the Administration shall:

-.1 establish appropriate minimum safe manning following a transparent procedure, taking into account the relevant guidance adopted by the Organization<sup> 4) Refer to the Principles of minimum safe manning, adopted by the Organization by resolution A.1047(27). </sup>; and
+.1 establish appropriate minimum safe manning following a transparent procedure, taking into account the relevant guidance adopted by the Organization; and

 .2 issue an appropriate minimum safe manning document or equivalent as evidence of the minimum safe manning considered necessary to comply with the provisions of paragraph 1.
 3. On all ships, to ensure effective crew performance in safety matters, a working language shall be established and recorded in the ship's log-book.
 The company, as defined in regulation IX/1, or the master, as appropriate, shall determine the appropriate working language.
 Each seafarer shall be required to understand and, where appropriate, give orders and instructions and to report back in that language.
 If the working language is not an official language of the State whose flag the ship is entitled to fly, all plans and lists required to be posted shall include a translation into the working language.